aglemann/tic-tac-toe/README.md

 Tic Tac Toe
 ===

-Trying to make an intelligent Tic Tac Toe game in 1K.
+Simple minimax-derivative tic-tac-toe game in about 1K of Javascript.

 ### TODO

 - Further optimization.
-- Implement alpha-beta pruning or negascout-like algorithm.
+- Add alpha-beta pruning _and_ still shave about 150 bytes.